 - A business platform: A platform that lets you run a community business lets you charge for membership, build bundles, sell in different ways, and easily see what's working and what isn't.
 Facebook isn't the place to build a real community business.

 While the free price tag on Facebook Groups is tempting, that comes at a cost.
 In this case, the cost is less member engagement, less privacy, and some users who won’t join because of it.

 That means that the disadvantages of Facebook Groups outweigh the advantages for many groups looking for a home.
-If you’re looking for a better alternative, we’ve created an elegant, white-label platform that lets you do everything Facebook does and more.
+If you’re looking for a better alternative, we’ve created an elegant, white-label membership site platform that lets you do everything Facebook does and more.